HappyChainDevs/happychain/docs/account.md

 1. *Authentication* refers to the user being logged into his Happy Account in the iframe.
 2. *Connection* refers to the user connecting the app to the Happy Account.

-This is very analogous to how Metamask & co work: authentication is aking to selecting an account (public key), while connection is akin to connecting an account to an app.
+This is very analogous to how Metamask & co work: authentication is akin to selecting an account (public key), while connection is akin to connecting an account to an app.
 The difference is that Metamask always has an account selected, while the Happy Account can be unauthenticated.

 Authentication with an injected wallet consists of connecting the app to the injected wallet.

-Authentication with a social wallet consists of logging into your social account and establishing a connection with the social wallet provider.
+Authentication with a social wallet consists of logging into your social account and deriving an EOA from there.

-In the codebase, "authentication" almost always refers to social wallets.
-There is a lot less code to deal with injected wallets, and that code lives in the SDK on the app side, rather than on the iframe side.
-We sometimes use "logged in" instead "authenticated".

 Because connection binds the app to an Happy Account, and authentication is what selects this account, you cannot be connected without being authenticated.